-Matter/activities Indicators (category) Task Leader Delivery Team Engagement NRM/DEWNR
+Matter/activities Indicators (Cat.)
+Task Leader Delivery Team Communication and Engagement N/A Qifeng Ye, SARDI Rebecca Turner, SAMDB NRM/DEWNR

 8.2 Risk assessment

 Only the risks for which the delivery agent is partly or fully responsible have been assessed in this section.
 There may be other risks to this project that CEWO is solely responsible for managing.
 This Plan does not assess those risks.